-Middle ear infection is the most common.
-This infection is caused by bacteria or viruses entering the ear from the throat via the Eustachian tube, which runs from the back of the throat to the middle ear.
-Because children have short and narrow Eustachian tubes, they are prone to middle ear infections.
-As they grow, their Eustachian tubes grow longer, and they become less likely to develop ear infections.
+Middle ear infection is the most common type of ear infection.
+It is also called otitis media.
+This infection is caused by bacteria or viruses entering the ear from the throat via the Eustachian tube.
+This tube runs from the back of the throat to the middle ear.
+Children have short and narrow Eustachian tubes.
+This means they are prone to middle ear infections.
+As they grow, their Eustachian tubes grow longer, and they are less likely to develop ear infections.

 A sinus allergy can also cause swelling and blockage of the Eustachian tube, leading to infection.

 Infections lead to a build-up of fluid inside the ear, causing pressure and pain.
 This fluid usually drains in a few days without any treatment.

 If it doesn’t drain quickly enough, the eardrum may burst.
 This may cause a yellow or bloody discharge to run from the ear.
 Once this happens, the pain goes away because the pressure has been relieved.
 A burst eardrum usually heals without treatment, but you should take care to prevent further infections.

 Outer ear infection

 Outer ear infection is often caused by excess moisture in the ear canal, sometimes after swimming.
 It is also called otitis externa or ‘swimmer’s ear’.

 Damage to the ear canal, such as from cleaning ears with cotton buds, can also trigger infection.

 When should I take my child to see a doctor?